2013 Southern Weekly incident: Preparation

 Cao and Yang sensed that the post-censorship draft was different in written style than other editorials they've been edited, hence they did some changes rhetorically.
 The final draft, named Dream is our Promise to the Ideal Matter (《梦想是我们对应然之事的承诺》), was about 1,000 Chinese characters.
 (However at a meeting on January 5, Huang professed to change the title to We are Closer to the Dream than Any Other Times, or 《我们比任何时候都更接近梦想》, before submitting to the propaganda department).

 At 9 pm that day (December 31), Huang debriefed his colleagues that the whole "Evaluation of 2012 Newsmakers" section should be removed; In the "Journalist Actions" section, the reports of post-90s teenagers at Shifang protest as well as Zhang Jing (张晶, wife of Xia Junfeng.
 Xia is a merchant who defended himself against Chengguan and was sentenced to the death penalty).
 Huang declared that this move was his promise to the propaganda department to make the New Year special to be published.
 In the end, the "Chinese Dream" New Year special was reduced to 12 pages, rather than the planned 16 pages.
 During typesetting Huang took a photo of the sample pressing of headline on his phone and sent it to the propaganda department.
 At or around midnight of January 1, 2013, Huang suddenly received a new opinion from the propaganda department:

 But the editors (Shi Zhe, Cao Junwu, Yang Jibin, Su Yongtong, and Ye Weimin) at duty told Huang that it was not possible to change the special completely since approval node for the sample has expired.
 After calling the propaganda department Huang was told that the headline photo can stay but the title must be changed.
 Eventually the title was changed to Dream of Homeland (《家国梦》).

 Modification by Propaganda Department after finalization

-On January 1, 2013, Southern Weekly editorial department finalized all edits for 2013 New Year special at 3 am.
-Since New Year holiday starts from January 1, the five editors went back home, ending their three-day overtime work.

-The same day, chief editor Huang Can, and standing vice chief editor Wu Xiaofeng (伍小峰) was summoned by the Propaganda Department of Guangdong Province.
-Assistant minister (who is also the Party chief in the Nanfang Media Group) and news director of the propaganda department were also present.
-Both sides argue within these points:
+On January 1, 2013, Southern Weekly finalized the special at 3 am.
+The five editors went home for the New Year's holidays, ending their three-day overtime shift.
+The same day, chief editor Huang Can and standing vice chief editor Wu Xiaofeng (伍小峰) were summoned by Guangdong's ministry of propaganda.
+The deputy minister (also the Nanfang Media Group party chief) and ministry news director were also present.
+Despite the editors' protests over the extensive censorship already gone through, the following changes were made:

-At the night of January 1, Huang was asked by the propaganda department to change the New Year special name from Dream of Home-country (家国梦) to Chasing Dreams (追梦).
-Because at that time the publication process has already finished, editors and proofreaders are still taking their national holiday off, Huang and Wu overworked at the publication chamber and modified six pages against normal working procedures.
-After the newspaper went on sale, readers found multiple issues: